Home > Blog > Moratorium > What Is a Debt Moratorium, Debt Relief Order, and How It Brings Relief

 Administration

-Gives administrators control to restructure or sell the business.
+Gives administrators control to restructure or sell the business under English law with court oversight.

 Offers a chance to rescue viable operations or streamline assets.